pratorum/Bumblebee_tracking/README.md

 source venv/bin/activate
 ```

-Use `deactivate` to leave the enironment.
+Use `deactivate` to leave the environment.

 **This project requires `Python3.10` as minimum, please ensure you are using `Python3.10` or higher**